CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 Understanding these techniques is fundamental to apply the right approach according to the data and the problem at hand.

 ---
+## Applications of data analysis in various fields
 ### Task:
 Data analysis finds applications in numerous fields, significantly impacting how decisions are made and operations are conducted.
 Here are a few examples: